On minimizing the training set fill distance in machine learning regression: Conclusion and Future work

 \impact{Minimizing the training set fill distance can be highly beneficial in applications where traditional labelling methods, such as numerical simulations or laboratory experiments, are computationally intensive, time-consuming, or costly, such as in the field of molecular property computations.
 In such applications, ML regression models are used to predict the unknown labels of data points quickly.
 However, their accuracy is highly dependent on the quality of the training data.
 Therefore, careful selection of the training set is crucial to ensure accurate and robust predictions for new points.
 Our research on minimizing the training set fill distance can be used to identify training sets that have the potential to improve prediction robustness across a wide range of regression models and tasks.
 This approach prevents the wastage of expensive labelling resources on subsets that may only benefit a particular learning model or task.}

-\acks{This work was supported by the German Federal Ministry of Education and Research (BMBF) within the project MaGriDo (Mathematics for Machine Learning Methods for Graph-Based Data with Integrated Domain Knowledge), FKZ 05M20PDB.}
+\acks{This work was partly supported by the German Federal Ministry of Education and Research (BMBF) within the projects MaGriDo (Mathematics for Machine Learning Methods for Graph-Based Data with Integrated Domain Knowledge), FKZ 05M20PDB, and DKZ.2R (Rhine-Ruhr Center for Scientific Data Literacy), FKZ 16DKZ2030C.}